-Royals shortstop Alcides Escobar exits game after getting hit in the wrist
+Royals shortstop Alcides Escobar is 'OK' after being hit in the wrist

-Royals shortstop Alcides Escobar left Monday night’s game in the bottom of the seventh inning after being hit in the left wrist by Detroit starter Jordan Zimmerman.
+Royals shortstop Royals shortstop Alcides Escobar avoided significant injury on Monday after being hit in the wrist by Detroit starter Jordan Zimmermann in the seventh inning of a 10-2 loss at Kauffman Stadium.

+Escobar left the game after being struck by a 90 mph fastball.
+Royals manager Ned Yost said his shortstop was “doing much better” and could potentially play on Tuesday in the second game of the series.

+“It hit him in a good spot,” Yost said.
+“It kind of hit right in here on his wrist and kind of deadened it — kind of numbed his hand up for five minutes.
+He’s feeling much better.
+He’ll be OK.”

-The pitch was clocked on the stadium radar gun at 90 mph.
-Escobar grimaced in pain as the Royals’ training staff emerged from the dugout.
-Moments later, he left the game alongside head trainer Nick Kenney.
+In the moments after the pitch, Escobar grimaced in pain as the Royals’ training staff emerged from the dugout.
+He later left the game alongside head trainer Nick Kenney.
 He was replaced by pinch runner Ramon Torres.

 Escobar has started all 91 games this season at shortstop.
 He’s made a club-record 262 straight starts at the position.
+That streak may not be in jeopardy, Yost said.

+“He’ll probably play tomorrow,” Yost said.
+“When I say that he’s OK, that means that he’s OK.”

 Rustin Dodd: 816-234-4937, @rustindodd.
 Download True Blue, The Star’s free Royals app.